ramingar/blog-src/README.md

 This is a mini CMS I made for my entertainment to host your blog in [GitHub Pages](https://pages.github.com/).
 As you know, you only can upload raw html files in order to publish them in gh-pages and take advantage of GitHub as a web hosting server.

-For that, you need some way to edit only your posts without having to deal with any databases (not supported by gh-pages) and get your html file magically created to upload into your repository.
+For that, you need some way to edit only your posts without having to deal with any databases (not supported by gh-pages) and get your html file magically created and ready to upload into your repository.

 [Assemble](http://assemble.io/) to the rescue!
 Assemble is a static site generator (raw html) for Node.js using the [Handlebars](http://handlebarsjs.com/) template engine.
 With Assemble you can set up your project to accomplish your goal only editing Markdown files for each new post you want to publish.
 Awesome!